AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 pathway to produce a drop-in fuel.
 The cost modelling follows a similar process as before, but the MFSP equation is this time directly used as an explicit MFSP model.
 Besides, it is adapted to index the hydrogen price on the yearly electricity price (equivalent of feedstock for biofuels).
-Reference technological values on CapEx, OpEx and efficiencies are taken from {cite}`uk_department_for_business_energy_and_industrial_strategy_hydrogen_2021`,`pik_price_2022`,`international_energy_agency_global_2021`.
+Reference technological values on CapEx, OpEx and efficiencies are taken from {cite}`uk_department_for_business_energy_and_industrial_strategy_hydrogen_2021,pik_price_2022,international_energy_agency_global_2021`.
 When hydrogen is directly used, the cost of other production steps has to be added to its total cost.
 For instance, for volume reasons, its use in aircraft could require its liquefaction, and the supply chain (transport, storage and refueling) would be modified as well.
 Those costs are also modelled in the module.
-Finally, computing an additional cost for the airlines should take into account that the aircraft efficiency could be modified when using hydrogen.
-Therefore, the total cost is given by Eq.
-(4), where FC is the fuel consumption of hydrogen or the reference fuel for the same operations and C their respective unitary costs.
 The carbon abatement cost is thus computed using the equation above as well.
 The economic modelling of electrofuels is similar, though a last cost component should be accounted for: the CO2, whose direct air capture is a major cost driver.